Fillmore Street Corridor Improvement Project

 The design will be segmented into two phases - preliminary design and final design.
 The final design was completed in spring 2012.
 Construction will begin in late 2012.
 The total project budget is $7,286,266.

 The final design was completed in Spring 2012.
-Construction will begin in late October 2012.
+Construction began in October 2012 and was significantly complete in December 2013.
+Landscaping will be completed in spring 2014.

 Project Hotline: The project hotline number is 719-578-5225 Ext.
 10. Please call this number to be added to the project email list for updates.